Test your knowledge of Sonobeat and the Austin music scene in the '60s and '70s

 Blue Hole Sounds, named by Sonobeat co-founder Bill Josey Sr. in tribute to his favorite Central Texas natural swimming "pool", also in Liberty Hill.
 Blue Hole Sounds occupied an old stone A.M.E.
 Church on the outskirts of Liberty Hill.

 Sonobeat recorded several albums used solely to promote the songwriting careers of Sonosong Music Company composers.
-Whose was the first Sonobeat recorded but the last Sonobeat issued?
+Whose was recorded almost two years before issued?

-We tipped you to this one in an earlier question.
-Composer Roy Headrick's album of original songs was recorded at Sonobeat's home studio in northeast Austin in 1967 but wasn't released until 1970.
+Composer Roy Headrick's album of original songs was recorded at Sonobeat's studio in northwest Austin in 1969 but wasn't released until 1971.
 Sonobeat's composer demo albums were pressed in a limited quantity – usually only 100 copies – packaged in simple white jackets rubber stamped with the title and artist name and were mailed to national record label A&R executives in hopes of attracting a cover by a major recording star.

 Who took the sleeve photo for Sonobeat's Johnny Winter 45 RPM stereo single and the jacket photos for Johnny Winter's debut album, The Progressive Blues Experiment, produced by Sonobeat and released nationally on the Imperial label?